 Like Bitcoin, Ethereum is a distributed public blockchain network.
 Although there are some significant technical differences between the two, the most important distinction to note is that Bitcoin and Ethereum differ substantially in purpose and capability.
 Bitcoin offers one particular application of blockchain technology, a peer to peer electronic cash system that enables online Bitcoin payments.
 While the bitcoin blockchain is used to track ownership of digital currency (bitcoins), the Ethereum blockchain focuses on running the programming code of any decentralized application.

-You may have heard people refer to Ether, as well.
-Ether is Ethereum’s currency — a way to pay for transactions and is a tradable cryptocurrency.
+You may have heard people refer to Ether as well.
+Ether is Ethereum’s currency.
+It’s a way to pay for transactions and is a tradable cryptocurrency.

 Ethereum has had a shocking six months.

 Investors are buying into Ethereum for several reasons.
-First, we’re moving toward a cashless society, and investors are realizing the value of open-source public platforms for banking and business.
+First, we’re moving toward a cashless society, and investors are quickly realizing the value of open-source, public platforms for banking and business.

 And as we mentioned before, investors are using Bitcoin as they’d once used gold — as a bet against uncertain times.
-And there’s no doubt that the past year has been a tense one, with the divisive U.S. and French presidential elections, tensions increasing with North Korea, and the U.S dropping its largest non-nuclear weapon on Afghanistan.
+And there’s no doubt that the past year has been a tense one, with a global pandemic and a new president.
 We’re living in uncertain times, and it’s making Bitcoin, and now Ethereum, jump.

-You see, one of the main problems with Bitcoin is hacking.
-Because everything is online, it’s very susceptible to hacking, and this makes investors wary.
+You see, one of the main problems with Bitcoin is its vulnerability.
+Because everything is online, it’s very susceptible to hacking, which makes investors wary.